msobjdump

 AIV

 Only the Vector Cores on the AI Cores are started during operator execution.
-For example, if blockDim is set to 10 on the host, 10 Vector Cores are started.
+For example, if blockdim is set to 10 on the host, 10 Vector Cores are started.

 MIX_AIC_MAIN